Magnetic Island Nature Care Association

 2020 AND BEYOND

-MINCA'a hard working team of dedicated volunteers continue to work on a variety of projects around Magnetic Island including the continued management of the Bolger Bay Conservation Park, consultations with the Port of Townsville regarding the proposed port extension plans, keeping an eye on development proposals for Radical Bay, recommending alternatives to the proposed Picnic Bay Sewerage Treatment water overflow, and regular weeding and habitat regeneration initiatives around Magnetic Island.
+MINCA's hard-working team of dedicated volunteers continues to work on a variety of projects around Magnetic Island including the continued management of the Bolger Bay Conservation Park, consultations with the Port of Townsville regarding the proposed port extension plans, keeping an eye on development proposals for Radical Bay, recommending alternatives to the proposed Picnic Bay Sewerage Treatment water overflow, and regular weeding and habitat regeneration initiatives around Magnetic Island.
 The acquisition, in 2021, of Claude's Block, which includes a dwelling and a large shed was a major milestone for MINCA enabling the organisation to focus many of its regeneration activities.
 It's become a physical 'home' for MINCA and will provide secure housing for equipment belonging to the West Point Rural Fire Brigade.

 Visit our Become a member page and join us to preserve our World Heritage Magentic Island.